COUNSELING & MENTAL HEALTH QUESTIONS

 Is a spouse or partner eligible for services?

 A spouse or partner is eligible for services if they are also a registered student.
 Couple’s counseling with a non-student partner is decided on a case-by-case basis and only after the registered student is seen for an assessment first.

-How do I set up an appointment at the SMU-Oakland counseling center?
+How do I set up an appointment at the SMU SHAC?

-If you are able to be seen at the SMU-Oakland counseling center, setting up your first appointment is easy and students can usually be seen within the same week.
-The SMU counseling center is located on the Oakland campus and is open Monday – Friday between 8:30 – 5:00pm.
+If you are able to be seen at the Student Health and Counseling Center (SHAC) on the Oakland campus, setting up your first appointment is easy and students can usually be seen within the same week.
+The SHAC is located on the Oakland campus and is open Monday – Friday between 8:30 – 5:00pm.
 To set up an initial appointment please call 510-869-6629.
 Initial paperwork is required and takes approximately 20-30 minutes to complete in our office.
 In the first appointment you can share about your concerns and the counselor can assess your current situation and help decide on a plan with you.
 If off campus resources are recommended, your counselor can help you access those.

-**If you are on the San Mateo or Sacramento campuses and are not able to come to the Oakland campus, you can obtain 10 free counseling sessions through the Sutter Employee Assistance Program (EAP).
+**If you are on the San Francisco Peninsula or Sacramento campuses and are not able to come to the Oakland campus, you can obtain 10 free counseling sessions through the Sutter Employee Assistance Program (EAP).
 They can be reached at (800) 477-2258 or online at: http://sutterhealth.org/eap/